avo-hq/docs.avohq.io/docs/2.0/associations/belongs_to.md

 <img :src="('/assets/img/associations/belongs-to-show.jpg')" alt="Belongs to show" class="border mb-4" />

-On the `Edit` and `New` views Avo will generate a dropdown element with the available records where the user can change the associated model.
+On the `Edit` and `New` views, Avo will generate a dropdown element with the available records where the user can change the associated model.

 <img :src="('/assets/img/associations/belongs-to-edit.jpg')" alt="Belongs to edit" class="border mb-4" />